Chapter 13: Sakura and the Forgotten Memory

 "Heya!"
 Keroberos called out, flying out from behind Kaho.
 His much more energetic voice carried much more than Sakura's more tense greeting.
 The simple word did a lot for Sakura.
 It was obvious that Keroberos was safe.
 And happy.
 And excited.
 And generally being Keroberos.
 Whatever Kaho's news was, it couldn't be that bad.
 If anything, it was probably something good.
 But it was weird.
 Despite knowing that, Sakura's feelings of dread didn't change that much.

 "We should probably go somewhere quieter, Sakura.
 Why don't you come with me to my office?"
 Kaho suggested.

 Sakura naturally agreed and followed the two of them out of Ravenclaw Tower.
-As she walked, Sakura felt weird.
+As she walked, Sakura continued to feel weird.
 She had thought her feelings were those of unease, but she couldn't think of what she should be worried about, so it must have been something else.
 The more she thought about it, the more she realized it was subtly different as well.

-She was still thinking about that when Kaho closed the door behind her, and allowed Sakura to take a seat.
+She was still thinking about that when Kaho closed the door behind Sakura in her office and allowed Sakura to take a seat.

-"We found them," Kaho said, reaching into a pocket and pulled something out.
+"We found them," Kaho said, reaching into a pocket and pulling something out.

 The flash of something went through Sakura at the sight of what appeared to be a book with a bright pink cover.

 "The cards?"
 Sakura asked, already knowing the answer.